 Primary care healthcare

 Income assistance programs including Ontario Works, Ontario Disability Support Program, Public Guardian and Trustee as well as banking services

 Development of the modular housing sites is part of Toronto's HousingTO 2020-2030 Action Plan - to increase supply of affordable housing across the city.
-The 100 units in the Macey and Harrison developments are part of the goal to build 1000 units of supportive modular housing across the city.
+The 100 units in the Macey and Dovercourt developments are part of the goal to build 1000 units of supportive modular housing across the city.
 This initiative is an innovative and cost-effective way to build small-scale housing while providing a rapid, dignified response to connect people experiencing homelessness with homes and appropriate supports to help them achieve housing stability.